Kay Hampton

 Kay enjoyed crocheting, allowing yarn to become her “palette” as she created many beautiful items.
 In later years, this passion was expressed through “Threads of Love,” where she crocheted baby layettes for charity hospitals.

-Kay was preceded in death by her husband of 50 years, Robert (Bob) Hampton; her parents, Andrew and Marie Heinze of Sylvan Grove, Kansas; three brothers, Richard Heinze and his wife, Betty; Leonard Heinze and his wife, Lillian, of Lincoln, Kansas; and Harlan Heinze and his wife, Lois, of Sylvan Grove, Kansas; one sister, Doris Janne and her husband, Kenneth, of Wichita, Kansas; one niece, Linda Shores of Haven, Kansas; one great-niece, Haley Peters of Bazaar, Kansas; and three nephews, Douglas Heinze and Robert Heinze of Lincoln, Kansas, and Richard Janne of Wichita, Kansas.
+Kay was preceded in death by her husband of 50 years, Robert (Bob) Hampton; her parents, Andrew and Marie Heinze of Sylvan Grove, Kansas; three brothers, Richard Heinze and his wife, Betty; Leonard Heinze and his wife, Lillian, of Lincoln, Kansas; and Harlan Heinze and his wife, Lois, of Sylvan Grove, Kansas; one sister, Doris Janne and her husband, Kenneth, of Wichita, Kansas; one niece, Linda Shores of Haven, Kansas; one great-niece, Haley Peters of Bazaar, Kansas; three nephews, Douglas Heinze and Robert Heinze of Lincoln, Kansas, and Richard Janne of Wichita, Kansas; and a niece, Debra Heinze Minear of Lincoln, Kansas.

 She is survived by her son, Brian Robert Hampton; grandsons, Levi and Cody Hampton, all of Round Rock, Texas; her son and daughter-in-law, Christopher Wade and Jennifer Hampton of Hallsville, Texas; her special friend, Rev. Larry Stier; and many other relatives and friends.